 - How did the larger institutional climate influence your department’s civic design for the major?

-Nine institutions that represent different disciplinary and institutional sectors have been asked to write cases studies for a theme-focused issue of AAC&U’s quarterly publication, Peer Review, and 13 institutions have been asked to write case studies an upcoming AAC&U website.
+Nine institutions that represent different disciplinary and institutional sectors have been asked to write cases studies for a theme-focused issue of AAC&U’s quarterly publication, Peer Review, and 13 institutions have been asked to write case studies for an upcoming AAC&U website.

 For more information, please contact Caryn McTighe Musil at firstname.lastname@example.org.